Tonari no 801-chan

 Tonari no 801-chan (となりの801ちゃん, Tonari no Yaoi-chan) is a Japanese four-panel Internet manga written and illustrated by Ajiko Kojima.
 It centers on the relationship between a male otaku named Tibet and his yaoi-obsessed fujoshi girlfriend Yaoi whose obsession manifests as a small, green furry monster.
 Kojima started the manga on April 18, 2006 on his blog.
 Ohzora Publishing released the first bound volume in December 2006, and by June 2007, it had sold 150,000 copies.
-Eleven volumes have been published.
-It ended in 2016.
-The manga began serialization from the first chapter in Ohzora's Romance Tiara magazine in April 2009.
+Serialization of the manga began with the first chapter in Ohzora's Romance Tiara magazine in April 2009, spanning a total of eleven volumes.
+The series concluded in 2016.

 A shōjo manga re-imagining of the series entitled Tonari no 801-chan: Fujoshiteki Kōkō Seikatsu written and illustrated by Jin was serialized in Kodansha's Bessatsu Friend from November 28, 2007 to April 13, 2009.
 A spin-off manga series written and illustrated by Jun Minamikata called 801-shiki Chūgakusei Nikki: Tonari no Hina-chan started serialization in Romance Tiara in April 2009.
 A live action DVD-only film was produced in September 2007, and a drama CD was released in April 2008, and another followed in October 2008.
 An anime adaptation by Kyoto Animation was announced to air in Japan in 2009, but was unexpectedly canceled.